 Extract each named module from the current archive, writing them into the current directory as separate files.
 Equivalent to 'ar -x archive module...'.
+Requires prior use of OPEN or CREATE.

 LIST Display full contents of the current archive, in "verbose" style regardless of the state of VERBOSE.
 The effect is like 'ar tv archive'.
 (This single command is a GNU ar enhancement, rather than present for MRI compatibility.)